-Urban Trail System Policy 3 Pursue opportunities to connect to and expand the urban trail system Expand the urban trail system to connect more people to nature and provide recreation and mobility opportunities Urban trails have the important ability to connect our neighborhoods to the natural features, resources, and communities surrounding us.
-While Austin has several dozen miles of urban trails already, there are still many barriers to accessing these important facilities.
-Urban trails can be a tool to connect the street grid to provide additional pedestrian and bicycle connectivity and shorten walking and bicycling distances.
+Urban Trail System Policy 3 Pursue opportunities to connect to and expand the Urban Trails System Expand the Urban Trail System to connect more people to nature and provide recreation and mobility opportunities Urban Trails have the important ability to connect our neighborhoods to the natural features, resources, and communities surrounding us.
+While Austin has several dozen miles of Urban Trails already, there are still many barriers to accessing these important facilities.
+Urban Trails can be a tool to connect the street grid to provide additional pedestrian and bicycle connectivity and shorten walking and bicycling distances.
 New trail connections will increase connectivity between neighborhoods, facilitate active trips, promote healthy lifestyles and outdoor experiences, and strengthen our community's connection to nature and our ecosystem.
-Opportunities to expand our urban trail system include land development incentives and community partnerships.
+Opportunities to expand our Urban Trail System include land development incentives and community partnerships.
 Austin's land development code offers multiple opportunities.
-Developers could be provided with incentives to include new urban trails and connect them to our existing networks.
-It is also possible to consider allowing new and expanded urban trails to be a mitigation technique for developers as they build or redevelop areas.
+Developers could be provided with incentives to include new Urban Trails and connect them to our existing networks.
+It is also possible to consider allowing new and expanded Urban Trails to be a mitigation technique for developers as they build or redevelop areas.
 Mitigation techniques are actions taken to relieve the stress on the transportation network caused by increased development in places.

 Working with neighborhoods and community groups also offers the chance for increased partnerships.
 These partnerships offer new and innovative ways to plan, design, and maintain trails in support of neighborhoods and trail users.
 Allowing these groups, such as "Friends of" groups, to take on increased responsibility in the planning and care of trails can allow improvements to be identified and made more quickly.
 This allows limited resources to be shared equitably throughout the system.
-To support the expansion of this cherished community resource we should continue to explore the possibilities of new urban trails across our entire community when planning processes, development, and the public interest allows.
-Neighborhood Partnering Program New and expanded partnerships with neighborhood and community groups offer another opportunity for the expansion of the urban trail system.
+To support the expansion of this cherished community resource we should continue to explore the possibilities of new Urban Trails across our entire community when planning processes, development, and the public interest allows.
+Neighborhood Partnering Program New and expanded partnerships with neighborhood and community groups offer another opportunity for the development of the Urban Trail System.
 The City of Austin's Neighborhood Partnering Program (NPP) provides assistance to groups for small and medium improvement projects in the City's right of way or on Cityowned property.
 Cost-sharing options in this program for community members to use include cash contributions, in-kind contributions, or donated labor.
-Although the cost for the planning and construction of an urban trail is higher than what a neighborhood is able to receive through NPP, NPP funding can be used to develop plans for urban trails.
-This can help begin to move a desired trail from an idea towards becoming a project, or help with the removal of small barriers to constructing an urban trail.
-Urban Trail System Map processes.
-Most Tier II trail alignments are still conceptual in nature, although some have been constructed through cost-share or development opportunities.
-ETJ
+Although the cost for the planning and construction of an Urban Trail is higher than what a neighborhood is able to receive through NPP, NPP funding can be used to implement placemaking on Urban Trails.
+Placemaking projects can elevate trails from basic infrastructure to beloved community spaces and they give community a sense of ownership of the trail.
+Urban Trail System Map